stephengold/Libbulletjme/README.md

 The project supports the 3 major desktop operating systems:
 Windows, Linux, and macOS.
-Both the x86 and x86-64 architectures -are supported for each operating system.
+Both the x86 and x86-64 architectures are supported for each operating system.
 It also supports Linux on ARM (armel, armhf, and aarch64) and macOS on ARM and provides native libraries for the 4 supported Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64),